newrelic/nr1-attributory/README.md

 ## Usage

-Attributory is a dictionary for your application's attributes stored within New Relic.
+Attributory is a dictionary for your application's (APM, Browser or Mobile) attributes stored within New Relic.
+Attributory is an entity level New Relic One application.
+When you open a Service, Browser application, or Mobile application from the Entity Explorer you will find Attributory (listed as Attribute Dictionary) on the left hand navigation panel.

 ![Attributory Main Screenshot](screenshots/attributory-screenshot-main.png)